 Although I’m pretty handy, being a homeowner requires paying an endless stream of people to repair and maintain everything that’s beyond my abilities.
 The vast majority of these contractors won’t accept credit cards, but there’s a few tricks you can use.

 If they don’t accept credit cards because they don’t have a credit card processor, I offer to pay them through PayPal, which works often.
-But if they’re real problem is that they don’t want to pay the merchant fees, your only recourse is to say that you can only agree to make the purchase if you can pay with your card, without imposing additional fees.
+But if their real problem is that they don’t want to pay the merchant fees, your only recourse is to say you can only agree to make the purchase if you can pay with your card, without imposing additional fees.

 2. Energy Bills

-My local gas and electric company will allow me to pay with a credit card, but they don’t make it easy.
+My local gas and electric company allows me to pay with a credit card, but they don’t make it easy.
 They don’t offer any autopay feature, so I have to login to their site for each and every payment.
 Thankfully, they charge a reasonable fee of just $1.50, instead of a percentage of the transaction.
 To save time and money, I just make a few large payments a year, prepaying several months in advance.